-As part of a three-day NSTF Discussion Forum on STEM education at school level, a two-day reflective symposium on the Challenges of and opportunities for reform in numeracy and early algebra education will be held in Johannesburg during August 2018.
-The purpose of the symposium will be to develop advocacies about reform that may support teachers and curriculum practitioners in their efforts to provide best for learners.
+As part of a three-day NSTF Discussion Forum on STEM education at school level, a two-day reflective symposium on the Challenges of and opportunities for reform in numeracy and early algebra education was held in Johannesburg on 7 and 8 August 2018.
+The purpose of the symposium was to develop advocacies about reform that may support teachers and curriculum practitioners in their efforts to provide best for learners.

-For the purposes of the symposium, reform is understood as a shift towards goals and classroom practices such as those advocated in the theories of Realistic Mathematics Education(Holland), Didactical situations(France) Problem-centred learning(USA and South Africa) and Cognitively-guided instruction(USA)
+For the purpose of the symposium, reform was framed as a shift towards goals and classroom practices such as those advocated in the theories of Realistic Mathematics Education(Holland), Didactical situations(France) Problem-centred learning(USA and South Africa) and Cognitively-guided instruction(USA)

 These and related theories

 - value operational fluencyas well as rational sensemaking, deep conceptual understandings, learner autonomy, strategic competence, adaptive reasoning and productive disposition.

 - articulate and advocate classroom practices that promote the attainment of the above goals by

 - capitalising on learner’s active productions when they engage with rich and challenging situations that are realistic to them,